REFINED EDUCATION

 Open Shade: Of course, it’s not always possible to shoot during golden hour.
 When you’re dealing with harsher light (like the high noon sun), look for areas with open shade.
 Open shade is simply an area that is outside of direct sunlight yet is still brightened by the surrounding light.
 Be sure to place your subject within the open shade but a good distance from the background to ensure your background is soft.

-Backlighting: Backlighting can add a nice ethereal feel to an image, but to keep the image professional and maintain great color, avoid direct backlighting (i.e. when the sun is right behind the subject).
+Backlighting: Backlighting can add a nice ethereal feel to an image to help make photos look like film, but to keep the image professional and maintain great color, avoid direct backlighting (i.e. when the sun is right behind the subject).
 Instead position your subject so the sun is at their back shoulders or even to the side if it is low enough to not cause harsh shadows.

 Image by Marta Locklear shot with Fuji GFX 50s - 80mm 1.7